-- 8.13 Transfers From Other Plans We can receive amounts transferred to this IRA from the trustee or custodian of another IRA.
-In addition, we can accept rollovers of eligible rollover distributions from employer-sponsored retirement plans as permitted by the Code.
-We reserve the right not to accept any transfer or direct rollover. - 8.14 Liquidation of Assets We have the right to liquidate assets in your IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your IRA.
-If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision. - 8.15 Restrictions on the Fund Neither you nor any beneficiary may sell, transfer, or pledge any interest in your IRA in any manner whatsoever, except as provided by law or this agreement.

-The assets in your IRA will not be responsible for the debts, contracts, or torts of any person entitled to distributions under this agreement.

-8.16 What Law Applies - This agreement shall be construed, administered, and enforced in accordance with the laws of the State of Missouri, subject to any superseding Federal law or regulation.

-If any part of this agreement is held to be illegal or invalid, the remaining parts will not be affected.
-Neither your nor our failure to enforce at any time or for any period of time any of the provisions of this agreement will be construed as a waiver of such provisions, or your right or our right thereafter to enforce each and every such provision.
+8.13 Transfers From Other Plans - We can receive amounts transferred or rolled over to this SIMPLE IRA from the trustee or custodian of another SIMPLE IRA.
+We reserve the right not to accept any transfer or rollover.

+- 8.14 Liquidation of Assets We have the right to liquidate assets in your SIMPLE IRA if necessary to make distributions or to pay fees, expenses, taxes, penalties, or surrender charges properly chargeable against your SIMPLE IRA.
+If you fail to direct us as to which assets to liquidate, we will decide, in our complete and sole discretion, and you agree to not hold us liable for any adverse consequences that result from our decision. - 8.15 Restrictions on the Fund Neither you nor any beneficiary may sell, transfer, or pledge any interest in your SIMPLE IRA in any manner whatsoever, except as provided by law or this agreement. - The assets in your SIMPLE IRA will not be responsible for the debts, contracts, or torts of any person entitled to distributions under this agreement. - 8.16 What Law Applies This agreement shall be construed, administered, and enforced in accordance with the laws of the State of Missouri, subject to any superseding Federal law or regulation. - If any part of this agreement is held to be illegal or invalid, the remaining parts will not be affected.
+Neither your nor our failure to enforce at any time or for any period of time any of the provisions of this agreement will be construed as a waiver of such provisions, or your right or our right thereafter to enforce each and every such provision. - 8.17 Summary Description Requirements Notwithstanding Article V above, we will be deemed to have satisfied our summary description reporting requirements under Internal Revenue Code (IRC) Section 408(I)(2) if either - a. we provide a summary description directly to you, or - we provide our name, address and withdrawal procedures to you, and your employer provides you with all other required information.